txix-open/grmq/README.md

 ```

 ## State and road map
-* the package is not tested well and hasn't been used in production yet
+* the package is used in production (reconnection works perfect)
 * more tests need to be implemented
 * add supporting for publishing confirmation to achieve more reliable publishing
-* there is a local case when we need a batch of deliveries